 - (2) Nothing in this rule limits the Court's ability upon motion demonstrating good cause to speak with a child separately pursuant to C.R.S.
-19-1-106(5) under whatever circumstances are in the best interest of the child and provide fairness to the parties. - (I) If the Court meets separately with a child, a record must be made and the record must be made available to any party upon request. - (II) If the Court relies upon any ex parte statements of a child, the Court must identify what statements it relied on and the weight it gave those statements. - (g) Other Planned Permanent Living Arrangement Plan.
+19-1-106(5) under circumstances determined by the court to be in the best interests of the child and provide fairness to the parties. - (I) If the Court meets separately with a child, a record must be made and the record must be made available to any party upon request. - (II) If the Court relies upon any ex parte statements of a child, the Court must identify what statements it relied on and the weight given to such statements. - (g) Other Planned Permanent Living Arrangement Plan.
 Before adopting an Other Planned Permanent Living Arrangement (OPPLA) plan, the Court must inquire of the parties and require documentation of compelling reasons for not adopting a plan of reunification, adoption, or custody/guardianship.